er-ravi-srivastava/Machine-Learning-Deep-Learning-Projects-/README.md

 Skills Involved:
 1. Data Handling: Ability to manage and preprocess large datasets, handle missing values, and perform data cleaning.
 2. Recommendation Algorithms: Knowledge and implementation of content-based filtering, popularity-based filtering, and collaborative filtering algorithms.

+Project: Analysis of animal  Weight and Speed Relationship

+Project Description:

+The aim of this project is to visualize the relationship between the 'average weight' and 'highest movement speed' variables using a scatter plot.
+By extracting these columns from the dataset and plotting them, the project seeks to provide insights into any potential correlation or pattern between weight and speed.
+The scatter plot serves as a visual representation of the data, allowing for a better understanding of the relationship between these two variables.
 3. Data Analysis: Proficiency in analyzing and extracting insights from datasets to understand user preferences and movie attributes.
 4. Model Ensemble: Understanding of model combination techniques to create an ensemble of recommendation models for improved accuracy.
 5. Evaluation Metrics: Familiarity with evaluation metrics such as precision, recall, and Mean Average Precision (MAP) to assess the performance of recommendation systems.